LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/gradle/index.md

 {{% notice blue "Note" "rocket" %}}

-   In the `hello-spring-demo` project, the `build.gradle` file contains a configurations method.
+   In the `hello-spring` project, the `build.gradle` file contains a configurations method.
    The `hello-spring` project does not.

 {{% /notice %}}